jeanvilbert/jeanvilbert.github.io/_pages/about.md

   - /about.html
 ---

-I am a comparativist studying Political Economy in the Department of Government at Harvard.
+I am a comparativist studying Political Science in the Department of Government at Harvard.
 My substantive interests lie in institutions, constitutional-legal design, and judicial politics, with a regional focus on Latin America.
 Broadly, I investigate how legal institutions and judicial activity impact socioeconomic development.

 Before joining Harvard, I completed a dual MA in International Public Affairs and Latin American Studies at the University of Wisconsin-Madison, where I also worked as a lecturer in the Department of Political Science.
 Outside academia, I served as a judge for five years in São Paulo, Brazil.